List of primary state highways serving Virginia state institutions: SR 375

 State Route 375 is the designation for College Drive, the entrance of Germanna Community College in Orange County that is maintained by the Virginia Department of Transportation.
 The northern terminus for this road is SR 3.
 The road was added to the state highway system in 1970.

 SR 376

 State Route 376 is the designation for Lake Drive, East Drive, West Drive and Center Drive, the roads on the grounds of Northern Virginia Community College, Annandale Campus in Fairfax County that are maintained by the Virginia Department of Transportation.
 The northern terminus for these roads is SR 236.
 The roads were added to the state highway system in 1967.

 SR 377

-State Route 377 is the designation for a loop joining Lord Fairfax Community College to US 11 in Frederick County that is maintained by the Virginia Department of Transportation.
+State Route 377 is the designation for a loop joining Laurel Ridge Community College to US 11 in Frederick County that is maintained by the Virginia Department of Transportation.
 The roads were added to the state highway system in 1971.